PX201/mini-python-projects/README.md

 - Players can choose to continue rolling or hold and keep their score.
 - First player to reach or exceed 50 total points wins.

+### 3. Project 3 - Contact Book 📇

+A simple terminal-based Contact Book built with Python.
+This project helps you learn the basics of object-oriented programming, modules, and file structure in Python.

+#### 🚀 Features
+- Add a new contact (name, phone, email)
+- View all saved contacts
+- Search for a contact by name

 ## How to Run

 Make sure you have Python 3 installed.